CAMPING - POWER & LIGHTING

-Another misconception is that roof-top panels are needed to help charge your deep cycle battery when you’re driving along, but panel output is far less than alternator output – typically at least 10 times less – so you’re much better off using the vehicle charging system when mobile.
+Another misconception is that roof-top panels are needed to help charge your deep cycle battery when you’re driving along, but panel output is far less than alternator output, so you’re much better off using the vehicle charging system when mobile.

 By far the biggest restriction on roof top panel output is dirt build-up.
 What’s on the roof tends to be forgotten and it doesn’t take more than a few days camping for roof panels to be contaminated by dust, tree sap and bird poo.
 Anything that interrupts sunlight cuts power.

 Movable panels can be positioned in direct sunlight, if you’re at a campsite, several times during the day.
 Otherwise, movable panels can be left in a compromise tilted or flat position all day.

 Although roof-top panels may be restricted in power delivery they’re much more secure against theft than portable panels.

 The ratings on solar panels are laboratory-measured, using sunlight striking the panel at 90 degrees.
 In the real world, with a roof-fixed solar panel, that situation happens only the middle of the day, in Australia’s tropical latitudes.

 For the rest of the country and at other hours of the day, a roof-mounted solar panel never receives optimum sunlight.
 A portable panel(s) kit can be positioned every few hours for more optimum sunlight angle and can deliver power closer to its rating.

 Some RV and caravan owners have roof panels that can tilt to optimise sunlight angle, but it’s tricky to have an optimum tilt angle that can suit varying campsite positions.
 If you always orient your vehicle in one direction it can be done.